UPDATE: WKAR’s Scott Pohl interviewed me about the exhibition: http://wkar.org/post/msu-museum-exhibition-chronicles-ww1

 Some posters were given in duplicates, the runs off the lithographic presses evident sometimes in the matched errors of color and placement from one poster to the next.
 Two posters are actually paintings (oil on masonite board) and we are still working to discover the artist “M.A.S.”
 These paintings likely were created as part of a high school or community competition.
 Public schools in Michigan and across the nation held such contests to promote patriotism and history knowledge.

 Not all the posters in the MSU Museum’s collection are American made.
 A few were produced by artists unaffiliated with the Division of Pictorial Publicity.
-Julius “Cozzy” Gottsdanker produced for the United States Navy recruiting center in Detroit, Michigan, a “swashbuckling” image to persuade men to enlist (see right).
+Julius “Cozzy” Gotsdanker produced for the United States Navy recruiting center in Detroit, Michigan, a “swashbuckling” image to persuade men to enlist (see right and see my blog post on Gotsdanker).

 War and Speech: Propaganda, Patriotism, and Dissent in the Great War opened on 11 November 2017 at the MSU Museum.
 The exhibition features 47 posters in conversation with the politics of the Great War era, exploring the extent of free speech in the nation.
 In our era of fake news and alternative facts Americans need literacy in both media and history.
 Over the next year, we’ll be offering programs in the Museum and across the MSU campus.
 I hope that War and Speech offers visitors an opportunity to engage and perhaps improve these forms of literacy.